The ESF-SU Relationship

 ESF students can avail themselves of a variety of academic options at SU to supplement their ESF education.
 Special access to courses at SU enables our students to take classes in areas of interest not offered at ESF.
 Our students may also use SU’s extensive libraries and computer labs to supplement those on the ESF campus.
 They can enjoy meals in any of SU's five residential dining halls, food courts, snack bars and Cafés.

-ESF students utilize a variety of support services provided by SU, including Health Service, the Counseling Center, and the Office of Disability Services.
+ESF students also utilize services of the Syracuse University Office of Disability Services.

-At the end of four years, ESF and SU share joint commencement ceremonies in the Dome, and ESF graduates receive a diploma that proudly carries the Syracuse University seal alongside the seal of the State University of New York College of Environmental Science and Forestry.
+At the end of four years, ESF students are invited to attend SU's commencement ceremonies in the Dome, and ESF graduates receive a diploma that proudly carries the Syracuse University seal alongside the seal of the State University of New York College of Environmental Science and Forestry.